MaynardMiner/XRA_FBX/README.md

 ## Xavier

 This is the direct .3ds conversion with proper rigging.
-The sample animation is not working I have been unable to restore but the animantion for the model are possible the rigging is in tact.
+The sample animation is not working I have been unable to restore but the rigging is in tact.
 I have tried to include a .fbx file with embedded textures but when I attempt to export the model is never positioned correctly.

 ## Textures